-Muscle weakness is highly linked with bone loss of bin strength sarcopaenia describes a clinical condition of reduced muscle mass and strength. sarcopaenia is associated with inactivity and ageing. sarcopaenia related impaired muscle function gives rise to poor balance, gait and overall ability to undertake every day activities.
+Muscle weakness is highly linked with bone loss of bone strength sarcopaenia describes a clinical condition of reduced muscle mass and strength. sarcopaenia is associated with inactivity and ageing. sarcopaenia related impaired muscle function gives rise to poor balance, gait and overall ability to undertake every day activities.

 The prevailing view has been that muscle loss and others signs associated with aging are an inevitable process.
 However, accumulation scientific research indicates that the development of sarcopaenia can altered and muscle strength improved.

 Loss of muscle mass, strength and function